Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-service.md

    }
    ```

-4. When you no longer need the autofill service library, de-initialize the autofill service using the `autofill_service_deinitialize()` function.
+4. Incase, if the Autofill service library is not needed in your application, you must de-initialize the Autofill service:

    ```c
    void service_app_terminate(void *data)